robotman40/QuickPort/README.md

+# NOTICE: This project is still currently W.I.P. and still not able to provide the basic functionality expected.
+I have been making good progress however and you can expect the first version (0.0.1) to ship sometime next week

 # QuickPort - One Codebase, Multiple Platforms
 QuickPort is a simple and easy-to-use Win32 wrapper that utilizes Wine (and optionally Box64 and Box86), enabling developers to bring their applications to multiple platforms.